The cycleops magnus trainer user guide PDF, for posterity.

-- I have the Swedish-made Primus Omnilite Ti (amazon affiliate link) liquid fuel stove which has accompanied me on many travels and never given me an issue.
+- I have the Swedish-made Primus Omnilite Ti (amazon affiliate link) liquid fuel stove which has accompanied me on many travels and never given me an issue (bought in 2012, working perfectly in 2017).
 It’s very expensive though.
 For propane stoves, I have heard great things about various MSR stoves, but don’t have personal experience with them.

 - Tents: anything sold at REI or any proper camping store will do the job.
 Don’t buy the $29 tent from Walmart, it will suck and break soon.
 Avoid the very expensive “ultralight” tents – they are less durable than the regular ones because they’re made of thinner material.
 Expect to spend at least $150 for a good 2-person tent.
 For one person, I highly recommend the Kelty Salida 2 (amazon affiliate link).
 It’s marketed as a two-person tent but it only fits one in comfort.
 It’s simple, cheap but of good quality.

 - Sleeping bags: again, anything sold at a good camping store will do the job.
 Expect to spend at least $100 for a synthetic bag, or $200 for a down bag.

 - Mats: foam mats are all the same, with exception of the Thermarest Z-Lite, which has a very nifty design which allows it to fold smaller than other foam mats (this is what I use).
 They’re pretty cheap.
 Inflatable mats come in many different styles and cost way more.
 Good brands are Exped and Thermarest.